jfishe/Richland_prefab_2br/Electrical.md

 4. Irrigation control will be located in the water heater cubicle.
 Add electrical supply at new location.
 It should be un-pluggable or provide a shutoff switch for winter.
 An associated circuit breaker would work.
 5. Re-run irrigation valve wires from valve box to cubicle.
+It is not necessary to excavate the existing wires from the front garden.

 ## Crawl Space